|Incoming email settings (Receiving email)|

 Junk Mail Checking

 We check for known viruses and reject any emails that contain one.
 The other important step we carry out is to check if the email appears to be spam (junk mail).
 We give the email a score.
 If the score if very high we reject it.
 If it is very low if goes in to your mailbox.
 In between we put [SPAM] in the subject and will put it in your mailbox.
-Each mailbox can have separate folders and if you have a spam folder we put the likely spam email in there for you.
+Each mailbox has separate folders and we put the likely spam email in your spam folder for you.
 We also delete email from the spam folder after a while to stop it being cluttered up.
 If you have not seen an email you are expecting check the spam folder.
 The level that is considered very high or very low is configurable per mailbox on our control pages for your domain.

 Running Your Own DNS